Traditions and anecdotes associated with the Stanley Cup: 2001

 The 2001 championship was won by the Colorado Avalanche.
 Until requesting a trade on March 6, 2000, Ray Bourque had played his entire career with the Boston Bruins.
 The seventh game of the 2001 Finals was the last of Bourque's 22-year NHL career.
-Though Bourque reached the Stanley Cup Finals twice with the Bruins in 1988 and 1990, the Bruins fell both times to the Edmonton Oilers, and Bourque had never been on a Cup-winning team until joining the Avalanche.
+Though Bourque reached the Stanley Cup Final twice with the Bruins in 1988 and 1990, the Bruins fell both times to the Edmonton Oilers, and Bourque had never been on a Cup-winning team until joining the Avalanche.
 When captain Joe Sakic received the trophy, he did not hoist it, but instead immediately handed it to Bourque for him to hoist.
 Sakic then followed Bourque in hoisting the trophy.